 There is one major reason and a few smaller ones why this might happen.
 Honestly most of the time this does not happen.
-We counselors want to think we can help people and sometimes we go on seeing them past the point at which we should have noticed that the client is just not getting any better.
-But if you therapist does say they need to stop seeing you here are some possible reasons why.
+We, counselors, want to think we can help people and sometimes we go on seeing them past the point at which we should have noticed that the client is just not getting any better.
+But if your therapist does say they need to stop seeing you here are some possible reasons why.

 Ethics tell us not to see people we can’t help.

 It is considered unethical to keep seeing a client once you realize that you are not able to help them.
 Once the counselor realizes this, they first look at what they are doing, is there something else I could do to be helpful?
 Then they consider referring the client to someone else who might be able to do something differently.